Menu

 Welcome to Year 6

 Our class is called Monarchs and we are taught by Miss Abbott.
-Mrs Burr provides SEND support in our class.
+Mrs Green is our teaching assistant.
+Miss Bourne also supports our class in the afternoons.

 PE

-Monarchs have PE lessons on Tuesdays and Thursdays.
-They are taught by a PE specialist teacher, Mr Tate, as well as Miss Abbott.
-Children will need to wear their PE kit to school on Tuesdays and Thursdays and will remain in them all day.
+Monarchs have PE lessons with a specialist teacher, Mr Stevenson-Leigh, on Mondays.
+Children will need to wear their PE kit to school every Monday and will remain in it all day.
 In the autumn term, Thursday's PE lesson is swimming.
-Please ensure that they have the correct kit so that they can successfully participate.
+Please ensure that children have the correct kit so that they can successfully participate.

 Library